xaenou/origami-media/README.md

 - `!lexica [query]`: Download an image by querying Lexica.
 (Aliases: lex)
 - `!waifu`: Roll for a random Waifu.
 (Aliases: girl, g)

-Note: If passive url detection is enable it applies the get command to whitelisted urls.
+Note: If passive url detection is enabled it applies the get command to whitelisted urls.

 ## Dependencies